CanonicalLtd/maas-docs/en/installconfig-checklist.md

 ## Edit power type

 A node needs to power cycle while being managed by MAAS.
-The next step is therefore to tell MAAS about how to do this.
+The next step is therefore to tell MAAS how to do this.
 That is, you need to [edit the power type][power-type] of the node.

 ## Commission a node